privacysandbox/protected-auction-key-value-service/docs/sharding.md

 ## Write path

-The data that doesn't belong to a given shard is dropped if it makes the server.
+Data that doesn't belong to a given shard is dropped if it makes it to the server.
 There is a [metric](https://github.com/privacysandbox/fledge-key-value-service/blob/31e6d0e3f173086214c068b62d6b95935063fd6b/components/data_server/data_loading/data_orchestrator.cc#L101C54-L101C54) that an AdTech can track.
 Ideally, this metric should be 0.

-Sharding allows to limit the amount of data each server instance has to process on the write path.
+Sharding helps limit the amount of data each server instance has to process on the write path.
 This decreases server start time and operational costs (gCPU, RAM, etc).

 ### Standard path